UPDATED: OCTOBER 02, 2023 | 2 MIN READ

 Short-term plans usually don’t offer coverage for pre-existing conditions, so if you live with this, these plans may not benefit you.
 And finally, short-term insurance plans may not be available for everyone throughout the US, as it’s been banned or regulated throughout some states.

 Affordable Care Act Marketplace plan: What you need to know

 You can purchase a health care plan directly through the ACA Marketplace to get the necessary insurance for you in-between jobs.
 These types of plans offer both positives and negatives.

 If and when you’re ready to enroll in an insurance program, you must ensure you do so during the specific enrollment timeframes.
 In the 60 days following the loss of your employer-sponsored health insurance, you’ll be eligible for the Special Enrollment Period, in which you can apply for insurance through the Marketplace.
 But if you miss the enrollment during the Special Enrollment Period, you’ll need to enroll during the open enrollment, which runs from November 1 through January 15.

 How to enroll in an Affordable Care Act Marketplace plan

 To enroll in an Affordable Care Act Marketplace plan, you’ll first want to review the options available.
 Once you select your plan, complete the necessary information online.
-Once you make your first premium payment, your insurance coverage will then begin.
+Your insurance coverage will begin once you make your first premium payment.

 ACA plans offer many protections that other plans don’t provide.
 Some of the best health benefits that these plans can cover are coverages like maternity, prescription drug, and outpatient care.
 One of the most profound pros of an ACA plan is that you can still obtain coverage, even with pre-existing conditions, and know that premium costs won’t be increased because of certain health conditions you may have previously been diagnosed with.